 - 189-square-inch stainless-steel cooking grate

 - Aluminum heat retention liner holds in heat and reduces preheat time

 - Weighs 34 pounds

 - Made in the United States

 The Weber Q grills have become a very popular choice since they were introduced.
 These portable grills range from the small Q 1000 to the nearly full-sized Q 3000.
 The combination of the simple design with efficient heat output makes these grills powerful and small.
 Now Weber has introduced an electric version of the Q grill for those of you confined to locations where gas or charcoal grills are not allowed.
-The reason it took so long was solving the problem of low heat output from electric grills because of the limits of 120-volt power.
-It typically takes a lot of wattage to get a lot of heat, but Weber has managed to design a grill that can hit temperatures over 600 degrees F.
+The reason it took so long to develop was solving the problem of low-heat output from electric grills because of the limits of 120-volt power.
+It typically takes a lot of wattage to get a lot of heat, but Weber has managed to design a grill that can hit temperatures higher than 600 F.

-This isn't a cheap grill (in either sense of the word).
-Of course, if you are limited to electric then this is the best grill out there to choose from.
+This isn't a cheap grill (in any sense of the word).
+Of course, if you are limited to electric, then this is the best grill out there to choose from.